Kia Bongo

 The Kia Bongo (Hangul:기아 봉고), also known as the Kia K-Series or Kia Besta, is a cabover pickup truck and van produced by the South Korean automobile manufacturer Kia since 1980.

 The Bongo was first launched in 1980 under the name Bongo.
 In 1997, the third generation Bongo Frontier was launched.
 As of 2004, the Kia Bongo was in its fourth version, confusingly sold as the Kia Bongo III.
 "Frontier" was dropped from the name with this revision.

 Background

 Kia has produced small and large trucks for the South Korean market for at least 25 years.
 Rear-wheel-drive Bongo trucks have been on the market in Korea since at least the late 1980s, and these were equipped with a four-cylinder diesel engine.
-The Kia Bongo Frontier was originally available in RV or pickup trucks.
-It was replaced by the Kia Bongo III in 2004.
+They have occasionally been sold with various surnames such as Kia Bongo Frontier (third generation Bongo), which was replaced by the Kia Bongo III in 2004, and under a variety of names in different export markets.
 The Bongo Frontier was one of the first Kia cars to be exported to Europe and South America.

 In some markets, such as Europe, Australia and South America, the Bongo is branded as the Kia K-Series or the Kia Frontier, which includes the K2400 and K2700.
 In Taiwan, it is known as the Kia Kaon, while in Vietnam, it is manufactured under license by THACO and sold as the THACO Kia New Frontier.